ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 Using './ontology info status 6e10592e52cb7a3645eecd987c0161a8811f25ed5e183614d0e9cd9c58ab8a33' to query transaction status
 ```

-* Use the command line to check the balance of Account 1, and you can see that there are ONGs in the account:
+* Use the command line to check the balance of Account 1, and you can see that there is ONG in the account:

 ```
 BalanceOf:APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh